DouglasUrner/CSA-FracCalc/README.md

 -   Use the unit tests!
 You control your destiny by ensuring your grade before you submit to us.

+-   The unit tests automatically accomodate the output format changes as you move through the checkpoints - if your code is working correctly the tests for checkpoint 1 will continue to pass as you move on to checkpoint 2.

 -   The topics we have been learning in class are designed to allow you to complete this assignment.
 Remember to review your notes and the